Using filepath

 Adding a Section/Segment

-The ELF format uses two tables to represent the different slices of the binary:
+The ELF format uses two tables to represent different slices of the binary:

 1. The sections table